apache/nuttx/configs/max32660-evsys/README.txt

     issues.
 I comes up with 'NuttShell'  then stops.
 I hit enter and " (NSH) NuttX" comes out etc.  So it looks like Rx input is driving the Tx output.
+  2018-11-28:  Found that the WFI instruction in the IDLE loop was causing
+    instability.
+System ran OK until it was in IDLE then it became unstable.
+Commenting out the WIF restores stability.
+Also fixed the on-board LED which now currently reflects the state.

 Serial Console
 ==============